Liar paradox: Explanation and variants

 There are also multi-sentence versions of the liar paradox.
 The following is the two-sentence version:

 Assume (D1) is true.
 Then (D2) is true.
 This would mean that (D1) is false.
 Therefore, (D1) is both true and false.

 Assume (D1) is false.
 Then (D2) is false.
 This would mean that (D1) is true.
 Thus (D1) is both true and false.
 Either way, (D1) is both true and false – the same paradox as (A) above.

 The multi-sentence version of the liar paradox generalizes to any circular sequence of such statements (wherein the last statement asserts the truth/falsity of the first statement), provided there are an odd number of statements asserting the falsity of their successor; the following is a three-sentence version, with each statement asserting the falsity of its successor:

 Assume (E1) is true.
 Then (E2) is false, which means (E3) is true, and hence (E1) is false, leading to a contradiction.

 Assume (E1) is false.
 Then (E2) is true, which means (E3) is false, and hence (E1) is true.
 Either way, (E1) is both true and false – the same paradox as with (A) and (D1).

 There are many other variants, and many complements, possible.
 In normal sentence construction, the simplest version of the complement is the sentence:

 If F is assumed to bear a truth value, then it presents the problem of determining the object of that value.
 But, a simpler version is possible, by assuming that the single word 'true' bears a truth value.
 The analogue to the paradox is to assume that the single word 'false' likewise bears a truth value, namely that it is false.
 This reveals that the paradox can be reduced to the mental act of assuming that the very idea of fallacy bears a truth value, namely that the very idea of fallacy is false: an act of misrepresentation.
 So, the symmetrical version of the paradox would be:

+There's also a version related to the problem of future contingents which cannot be answered without a contradiction arising:

+If the answer is 'yes', then the answer to the question is 'no', and if the answer is 'no', then the answer to the question is 'yes'.

 Possible resolutions

 Fuzzy logic

-In fuzzy logic, the truth value of a statement can be any real number between 0 and 1 both inclusive, as opposed to boolean logic, where the truth values may only be the integer values 0 or 1.
+In fuzzy logic, the truth value of a statement can be any real number between 0 and 1 both inclusive, as opposed to Boolean logic, where the truth values may only be the integer values 0 or 1.
 In this system, the statement "This statement is false" is no longer paradoxical as it can be assigned a truth value of 0.5, making it precisely half true and half false.
 A simplified explanation is shown below.